spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/getting-the-list-of-protected-resources.md

 title: Getting the List of Protected Resources
 description: The article describes how to retrieve a list of resources protected from unauthorized access.
 originalLink: https://documentation.spryker.com/v5/docs/getting-the-list-of-protected-resources
+originalArticleId: c6730088-7099-4fb7-bf70-d8097f148cb3
 redirect_from:
   - /v5/docs/getting-the-list-of-protected-resources
   - /v5/docs/en/getting-the-list-of-protected-resources
 ---

 Shop owners can decide which resources are available to unauthenticated customers, and which of them they are not  allowed to view.
-In Spryker frontend, this is done via the [Managing Customer Access](https://documentation.spryker.com/docs/en/managing-customer-access) Feature.
+In Spryker frontend, this is done via the [Managing Customer Access](/docs/scos/user/user-guides/202005.0/back-office-user-guide/customer/customer-customer-access-customer-groups/managing-customer-access.html) Feature.
 On the REST API side, the capability is supported by the **Customer Access API**.
 The API allows protecting resources from access by unauthorized customers and also provides an endpoint that returns a list of resources protected from unauthenticated access.

 {% info_block warningBox "Note" %}